klzhu/OperatingSystemsProject/Project4/Project4/README.txt

 the common_network_handler is not exposed to outside users in minimsg.h, but is accessible by minithreads.c.
 Because the network handler has to touch queues and semaphores in the miniport and minisocket struct, I felt it made more sense for the handlers to live in their respective .c files so that minithreads.c does not need to know these structs.

+Our network handler for minisockets currently handles all the routing of where the packages should go.
+Had I had time, I would have tried to make a dedicated thread do this or something in order to avoid the complexity needed in the network handler.